 The environment is already going through enough, and tossing perfectly good phones to the landfills isn't exactly environmentally friendly.
 It was reported in 2015 that while around 70% of cell phones could be reused, only between 14 and 17% of cell phones are recycled every year.
 Furthermore, the EPA estimated that more than 135 million cell phones were trashed in 2010.

 The Bring Your Own Phone plan ensures that your phone continues to see usage.
 Then again, it is with great hope that when a phone is traded into a carrier after it is no longer wanted, the carrier will either recycle the phone, refurbish it, or even send it to a charity or cause.
+Some websites will even buy your old phone and recycle it for you.
+Not many do, but we've compiled a list of great sites you can use to sell your old phone.

 4. You'll Sometimes Receive Added Bonuses